nukopian/DBIx-Squirrel/README.md

 although there are a few more calling forms.

-Calling `do` in list-context, however, is new behaviour and results in the return of a list comprised of the number of rows affected by the statement followed by the statement handle:
+Calling `do` in list-context, however, is new behaviour and results in the return of a list comprised of two elements: the number of rows affected by the statement, as well as the statement handle:

     ($rows, $sth) = $dbh->do($statement)
                 or die $dbh->errstr;